Gabriel-Tyler/Smokey-VII-Fan-Club/README.md

 git add .
 git commit -m "your message here"
 git push origin main

+Please make sure your commit messages are short (less than 40 characters), and are descriptive

 ## Resources for learning C++
 https://www.learncpp.com/ (highly recommend, starts from scratch and teaches a lot)